 GUIDELINES, POLICIES AND CODES provide detailed information, rules for activities or guidance for specific works on Council or other lands.

-The City of Canterbury

-Bankstown acknowledges

-the traditional owners

-and ongoing custodians

-of the land of the Darag

-(Daruk, Dharug, Dharuk)

-and the Eora People.
+The City of Canterbury Bankstown acknowledges the traditional country of the Daruk (Darag, Dharug, Daruk, Dharuk) and the Eora People.